Policy

 - review the content in the guidance tab of this policy page

-- speak with your regional implementation team (RIT), regional disability coordinator, health wellbeing or student support services key contact
+- speak with your regional implementation team (RIT), disability coordinator, health wellbeing or student support services key contact

 - complete the Disability Inclusion eLearning modules.
 These can be found by searching ‘Disability Inclusion’ in LearnED/edupay.